How to handle verbs on the NLG platform

 # Verbs - how they work in language

-And verbs also affect the sentence structure themselves; they are the ones that matter when it comes to the objects in the sentence.
-How many objects a sentence contains, or whether there is an object at all, depends on the verb, as does the case of the object (accusative, dative, genitive).
+Verbs also affect the sentence structure itself: they are the ones that matter when it comes to the objects in the sentence.
+How many objects a sentence contains, or whether there is an object at all, depends on the verb, as does the case of each object (accusative, dative, genitive).

 # Verbs on the NLG Platform

 In a sentence, certain parts are dependent on others.
 If some parts of a sentence change, for example by changing data values, verbs may be required to change also.

 NLG software needs to know these dependencies and we use a system of labels to mark (or annotate) that information in the text, it is used as a rule set for generating correct texts.
 If certain parts of the text change, for example, due to different data, all words referring to them can be adjusted correctly.